5 Ways to Practice Self-Care While Working From Home

 Since I know many are struggling with similar challenges, I wanted to share a few of the things that have worked for me thus far.

-1. If you read one of my early blog posts, How to Incorporate Essential Oils Into Your Daily Routine, you know that I am a regular essential oil user.
+- If you read one of my early blog posts, How to Incorporate Essential Oils Into Your Daily Routine, you know that I am a regular essential oil user.
 I keep a diffuser out on the porch, and often start my work day by diffusing an essential oil that is uplifting, or specifically designed for attention and focus.

 My preferred brand is doTerra, but I have bought Ellia oils as well.
 Doterra’s Citrus Bloom or Cheer are on regular rotation in my office.
 Or Ellia’s “Get Going” blend.
 All three tend to be energizing and mood-boosting for me and make my office feel a bit more “spa like”.

-2. I often start my day by launching the Daily Wellness playlist that is curated for me on Spotify.
+This is one benefit of working from home.
+We were discouraged from diffusing oils in the office when I was actually going in to work.
+In case the smells bothered co-workers who were sensitive to different scents. - I often start my day by launching the Daily Wellness playlist that is curated for me on Spotify.
 I am a Spotify Premium subscriber, since I got a great combination deal with Hulu and Showtime because of my graduate student status.
 (Here are a few other student discounts you should know about ICYMI).

 If you have Spotify Premium, under Your Library you will see a category called “Made For You”.
 This is where I first discovered Daily Wellness, which is a mix of music, talk, and meditation to guide you through your day.

-3. I am someone who really struggles with focus if I am continually interrupted or surrounded by distractions.
+Each day offers a fresh new mix that starts with a meditation, which can help set an intention and focus for the day.
+I honestly never thought I would practice daily meditation, but guided breathing and reflective exercises actually do seem to help clear my mind, reduce stress, and make me more productive throughout my day. - I am someone who really struggles with focus if I am continually interrupted or surrounded by distractions.
 Like, I will put earbuds in and not even turn them on, just to drown out any background noise because I prefer to work in silence if I really need to focus or absorb information.
 Which yes, is contradictory to my previous point, of listening to music and talk to start my day.

 Even when I let them both know that I will be in a meeting, for some reason, both my husband and child will come out on the porch, or decide that is the exact moment they need to get into the garage.
 Sometimes, I’ll lock the door to keep them out, which doesn’t feel right to me.
 But I have been interrupted enough times (including in the middle of a 20 minute presentation I was giving to my ENTIRE SCHOOL) that sometimes it kind of feels necessary.